 I have just finished reading When Genius Failed by Roger Lowenstein.
 The book is an unauthorized biography of the rise and fall of Long-Term Capital Management (LTCM).
-For those who is not aware of this incredible story, here is a brief recap:
+For those who are not aware of this incredible story, here is a brief recap:

-In early 1998 it had four years with impressive results and the that was even more impressing considering the enormous capital under management.
+In early 1998 it had four years with impressive results and that was even more impressive considering the enormous capital under management.
 Led by the notoriously successful bond arbitrageur John Meriwether, the firm boasted a partnership that included two Nobel Price winning economists (Scholes and Merton) and a cadre of Wall Street’s and academia’s elite traders.

-By the end of 1997 the fund had about $4 billion in equity and a staggering $150 billion in assets.
+By the end of 1997, the fund had about $4 billion in equity and a staggering $150 billion in assets.
 Put shortly, the leverage was enormous.
 The fund traded many different strategies and markets and correlation was expected to be negative or very low among the strategies.

 The “geniuses” in LTCM had calculated that the maximum loss on any single day would not exceed $35 million.
-In the turmoil of the bond default in Russia summer of 1998 the fund lost a staggering $553 million in just one day.
+In the turmoil of the bond default in Russia summer of 1998, the fund lost a staggering $553 million in just one day.
 So much for calculating the risk…